MrS-E/config/README.md

 #### Caveats

-- `ssh/config.d/dienstwerk` is gitignored, so the filter never touches it — it keeps whatever real paths are on disk (currently macOS).
 - `providers.fedora` still holds `TODO_VERIFY_*` placeholders; until real Fedora
   paths are filled in, smudge on Linux would inject those literal `TODO_...` strings, which SSH would then fail to load.
 Verify on real hardware.